 Using a sabiki or Lucky Joe multiple hook rig is the best way to collect a bucket of macks in short order.
 I like cutting the sabiki rigs from six hooks down to four.
 It makes it a lot easier to reel them in and the mackerel don’t tangle the four-hook set ups as often as the longer six-hook rigs.

 Know The Regulations

 Now that we’ve got the bait covered, you really need to be aware of the lobster regulations so you don’t get yourself in a pinch.
-The California Department of Fish and Game made a new set of Lobster Regulations legal on April 1, 2011.
 There has been a lot of confusion about them, so to help clarify them I’ve included a copy of the new regulations and a simple explanation of them.

 Regulations can change from year to year, and the laws on lobster hoop-netting are likely to change again, so be sure to read the current regulations before you set out hooping.